firefinancialservices/fire-business-api-openapi/docs/Payment batches/vop.md

 <Tabs>
   <Tab title="Full match">
-    The name on the account matches the name you gave the payee completely.
+    The name on the account matches completely the name assigned to the payee.
   </Tab>

   <Tab title="Partial match">
-    The name om the account does not match the name you gave the payee completely, but they are similar.
-For example, you assigned the payee name as "John Doe", where the receiving institution has the name "John Dome".
+    The name on the account does not completely match the name assigned to the payee, but they are similar.
+For example, the payee name is recorded as 'John Doe', while the receiving institution has the name 'John Dome'.
   </Tab>

   <Tab title="No match">
-    The name on the account does not match the name you gave the payee.
+    The name on the account does not match the name assigned to the payee.
   </Tab>

   <Tab title="Pending">